Day 1 - Depart U.S. / Fly overnight to Munich

 day, you're sure to see them drifting quietly through the sky.
 If you'd like,

-to purchase fresh strawberries, delicious cherries and apricots from local
+may stop to purchase fresh strawberries, delicious cherries and apricots from

-farmers.
-Organic farming is very popular here and the mild climate yields fruit
+local farmers.
+Organic farming is very popular here and the mild climate yields

 Meersburg, the “Burg on the Sea.”

 This evening we’ll raise a glass of prosecco complements of

 our hotel in Meersburg.
 For dinner we stay at our hotel and dine at their

 highly rated restaurant with a spectacular lake view.